nimajafari/Automatic-Heading-Numbering-using-CSS/README.md

 ***

-## Scenario 3: Automatic heading numbering with hierarchy h3 and h4
+## Scenario 3: Automatic heading numbering with hierarchy for h3 and h4
 In this scenario, all h3, and h4 headings with `class="h-num34"` will have automatic numbering `WITHOUT` hierarchy for h2 and h3, and have automatic numbering `WITH` hierarchy for h3 and h4.